Halloween is ‘gay Christmas’ for many in the LGBTQ community. This year, it has been canceled.

 “I’m pretty much assuming that Halloween is just a no-go this year,” she said.

 The pandemic is putting a damper on a holiday known for trick-or-treating children and festivities for adults.
 There is no haunted house this year at the Field of Screams in Rockville, although it has opened its haunted trails with distancing restrictions.
 Night of the Living Zoo is off.
 The annual ’80s Halloween dance party at the Black Cat will be virtual.
-And for many in the LGBTQ community, the pandemic means missing out on their most beloved holiday, a celebration that for generations offered a chance to dress however they please, and to be whoever they want.
+And for many in the LGBTQ community, the pandemic means missing out on their most beloved holiday, a celebration that for generations offered a chance to dress however they please and to be whomever they want.

 It’s a season that reminds Devereaux, a transgender woman, of some of the happiest moments of her childhood.
 Growing up in a poor family on the Eastern Shore of Virginia, her mother couldn’t afford to buy her a Halloween costume.
 So for six years in a row, Devereux wore what her mother had at home — a witch costume.
 And she loved it.